SixteenThousand/SixteenThousand/README.md

 [phase](https://github.com/SixteenThousand/Phase), a command-line tool that hopes to make bad version control (i.e. just adding v1,v2, etc to the file names) a bit less bad.
-If you didn't come here from my CV, then feel free to look around.
-Maybe you'll find something that interests you.

 ---